Interior design for bedrooms have to be planned with care so that sleep and rest become easy

 After a long tiring day, there’s no other feeling that can suffuse you with a sense of gratitude as that of sinking one’s head on to the pillow and drifting off into a good night’s sleep.
 The bedroom, therefore, has to be an oasis of calm, without being drab and boring and the décor of the room has to be tackled accordingly.

 Unfortunately, many do not realise that there is no one-size-fits-all interior design for bedrooms.
 The right design for bedrooms has to be based on the sleep patterns of the occupant, their lifestyle and day-to-day routine.

 Let’s check out how the best bedrooms can be designed based on the specific requirements of the homeowners.

 A large section of folks who approach us for home interior design holds regular 9-to-6 jobs.
 Bedrooms for them are spaces to slip into blissful sleep at night.
 However, when we design their sleep quarters, we look at other requirements as well.
 For instance, do they watch television in the bedroom?
 Do they need a work table or a reading nook in the room?

 Draperies that are light enough to let in natural light during the day, but can shut out light and ambient sound at night are preferable for these rooms.
-Colour schemes that are bright and vibrant and look cheerful in the daylight while being pleasantly cosy at night are what we recommend to clients.
-Reading lights in a perfect corner, as well as ceiling or wall lights, ensure a well-lit bedroom that’s conducive to reading or turns the room into a temporary home office.
+Bedroom Colour schemes that are bright and vibrant and look cheerful in the daylight while being pleasantly cosy at night are what we recommend to clients.
+Reading lights in a perfect corner, as well as ceiling or wall lights, ensure a well-lit bedroom that’s conducive to learning or turns the room into a temporary home office.

 The night owl